-2024 Salesforce Connected Car Study Reveals Features Consumers Will Pay a Premium or Trade Personal Data For: http://tinyurl.com/m9fss8tn
+Connected Car Study Reveals Features Buyers Will Trade Personal Data For

 [00:00:00] My name is Carl Anthony, and I work in the automotive industry in Detroit.